-Still, it’s not enough.
+Emergency shelters and Transitional Housing fill a need but only for a short time.
 For many victims shelters are brief respites from the turmoil in their homes.
 Survivors of violence may be coping with depression, trauma, hopelessness and a belief they are worthless.
 Abusers build financial dependence as part of their hold.
 Healing emotionally and physically takes time.
 Building reliable income takes time.

 Most financial support for affordable housing programs begins with HUD, and the agency has set aside money for programs that must serve the homeless.
 That’s where Rapid Rehousing comes in.
 As its name implies HUD has begun shifting resources to more homeless prevention and for those who do become homeless, more resources to shorten the length of homeless episodes.
 Years of research on best practices and outcomes led to revamped programs to end homelessness.
 The HEARTH Act (Homeless Emergency Assistance and Rapid Transition to Housing) recognizes Rapid Rehousing as an effective approach to reducing homelessness.

 Many affordable housing programs must be retooled to meet the HEARTH Act intent and its expected outcomes.
 Identifying who is “homeless” is one of those elements.
 Fortunately for victims and advocates looking for resources the HEARTH definition carves out a special recognition of their dilemma.
 The new definition states

 “individuals and families who are fleeing, or are attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member.”

 Qualifying as homeless is the first step towards obtaining HUD assistance.
 And note that the definition does not refer to victims who have already fled domestic violence.
 It refers to those “attempting to flee.”